iamhoerby/colorVirus/README.md

 # SEP project group O

-# Wie man das Spiel zum Laufen bringt:
+## Wie man das Spiel zum Laufen bringt

 1. Clone and save the repository
 2. Install the dependencies with "npm i"
 3. Enter "npm start" to start the server on port 3000